-At gate 44, we took an elevator down, went through the bellows to another elevator at the end and went down to the tarmac.
+At gate 44, we took an elevator down, went through the bellows to another elevator at the end, and went down to the tarmac.
 Now the wait started on the ground.
-Finally, the special truck came, they lowered the platform on the back and we all got on it.
-The driver pushed the button to lift the platform and it moved only about 2-3 inches and stopped.
-Next few minutes were spent asking the helpers to get off the platform, push the button, no go.
-The driver frantically moved around pushing levers, buttons, etc. and finally the platform started to go up and we all got inside the cabin.
+Finally, the special truck came, they lowered the platform on the back, and we all got on it.
+The driver pushed the button to lift the platform, and it moved only about 2-3 inches and stopped.
+The next few minutes were spent asking the helpers to get off the platform, push the button, no go.
+The driver frantically moved around pushing levers, buttons, etc., and finally, the platform started to go up and we all got inside the cabin.
 We probably drove on the tarmac close to 2-3 miles to go to the waiting plane and now the cabin started moving up to the plane’s door level.
-It was on the opposite side of where other passengers were climbing the stairs and we waited about 5 minutes for the door to open.
-Eventually, we were inside the plane, the stewardess helped me with my bags and I made it to my seat.
+It was on the opposite side of where other passengers were climbing the stairs, and we waited about five minutes for the door to open.
+Eventually, we were inside the plane, the stewardess helped me with my bags, and I made it to my seat.

 Here are some new infrared earthscapes.